EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/13_error_handling/README.md

 while (cur) { /* … */ }
 ```

 That line is the entire reason boundaries are a wrapper component.
-Write it down.

-→ **Done when** you have seen its own hook *not* run, and can say why in one
-sentence.
+→ **Done when** a broken child renders the fallback with its phase, Retry clears
+it, breaking the totals leaves every other panel usable, and the incident log
+shows the report with `source: 'boundary'`.

-### 4. The last-resort net — `src/createOpsApp.ts`
+### 2. The last-resort net — `src/createOpsApp.ts`

 Wire `app.config.errorHandler` to `capture(err, { info, source: 'app' })`.
 Then
 break a panel **outside** any boundary and watch the report land with